salekmia/mother-and-child-general-hospital/README.md

 To create an account of login to this website i use firebase authentication.
 Anyone can login with their google account or github account.
 Without google and github they also create a new account on this website.
 It's pretty cool! right?

 In this project there are three main pages.
 These are Home, About, Department.
-Without these page there are also 404 page, service details page.
+Without these page there are also 404 page, service details page, Workout page.